Stud Dog Issue: Blood in a Dog's SemenLast updated: Oct 26, 2020 by Dr. Marty Greer and the Revival Education Team

 - Lastly, your vet will examine the semen for blood, bacteria, and white blood cells, indicating infection as a cause.

-TreatmentTreatment depends on the cause but usually includes long-term antibiotic for four weeks and then re-evaluating the semen for blood and fertility.
+If an infection is confirmed, only then should treatment with antibiotics be initiated.
+If your veterinarian confirms an infection in the prostate, called prostatitis, both an antibiotic and finasteride should be used.
+We usually recommend long-term antibiotics for four weeks and then re-evaluate the semen for blood and fertility.
 Trimeth-sulfa or Enrofloxacin (Baytril) are your best choices for antibiotics.
+If these fail, a culture of the ejaculate may be needed.
 Once cleared, relapses of prostate issues are common so monitor for reoccurrence.
 It is not enough to just have semen; we want these males to have normal numbers of sperm and no blood in any of the collection.

 Don Bramlage, DVM, Former Director of Veterinary Services at Revival Animal Health